 Departure of Former Executive.
-PolyOne and Ms. McAlindon agreed that Ms. McAlindon would step down from her position as Senior Vice President, President of Designed Structures and Solutions effective May 15, 2015.
-In conjunction with her departure, Ms. McAlindon received the benefits that she was entitled to under the Executive Severance Plan (as defined herein) and PolyOne and Ms. McAlindon executed an executive severance agreement and release (the "Severance Agreement").
-The compensation and benefits that Ms. McAlindon received and the terms of the Severance Agreement are set forth in the "Potential Payments Upon Termination or Change of Control" section of this proxy statement.
+As a result of the sale of DSS, Mr. Altice separated from service as Senior Vice President, President of DSS on July 18, 2017.
+In conjunction with his separation from service, Mr. Altice entered into a Separation Agreement with PolyOne.
+The compensation and benefits that Mr. Altice received and the terms of the Separation Agreement are set forth in the "Potential Payments Upon Termination or Change of Control" section of this proxy statement.